jfdoming/dotfiles/README.md

 ## Installation

 Follow the instructions below to set up these dotfiles locally.
-The "Basic setup" instructions are mandatory, and the other sections are optional depending on which features you will use.
+The "Basic setup" instructions are mandatory (or should be replaced with the "Manual setup" instructions), and the other sections are optional depending on which features you will use.

 ### Basic setup

+Run the following command in your favourite shell: `curl https://raw.githubusercontent.com/jfdoming/dotfiles/master/tools/install.sh | bash`

+This will automatically download and install all dotfiles and plugins.
+You can view the install script before you run it [here](https://github.com/jfdoming/dotfiles/tree/master/tools/install.sh).

+### Manual setup

 Clone the repository: `git clone --bare https://github.com/jfdoming/dotfiles $HOME/.dotfiles`

-Checkout the repository: `git --git-dir=$HOME/.dotfiles/ --work-tree=$HOME checkout`
+Checkout the repository and manually resolve merge conflicts: `git --git-dir=$HOME/.dotfiles/ --work-tree=$HOME checkout`

-Mark the setup script as executable: `chmod +x $HOME/tools/setup.f.sh`

 Run the setup script: `$HOME/tools/setup.f.sh`